mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/prog-parm-type.md

 title: ProgParmType class
 ---

-Represents a program parameter type.
+Represents the type of a program parameter in a DataLink connection.

 **Namespace:** ASNA.DataGate.DataLink
 **Assembly:** ASNA.QSys.DataGate.Client.dll